Revance Therapeutics Inc at Goldman Sachs Global Healthcare Conf

-We're happy to have Revance here with us.
-We have the CEO, Dan Browne, with us (inaudible).
-So he's going to (inaudible).

-L. Daniel Browne - Revance Therapeutics, Inc. - Co-Founder, President, CEO & Director

 Great.
-[Jason], thank you.
-Good afternoon, everyone, and thank you for joining us for a short conversation on Revance.
-This is an exciting time for the company as we look at putting ourselves in position to file our -- for our first approval here in the next several months and looking forward to launching the product next year.

-On Slide 2, I'll be making some forward-looking statements.
-So I would ask each of you to look at this at your earliest opportunity.
+Thank you.
+Good afternoon, everybody.
+I'm Terence Flynn, the GS Biopharma Analyst.
+Really pleased to have Revance Therapeutics with us.
+Joining us from the company, we have Mark Foley, who is President and CEO; and Toby Schilke, who is CFO.
+Thank you very much both for being with us today.

+I'm going to turn over to Mark for some brief opening remarks, and then we'll go in to some more questions.
+But thank you again.

+Mark J. Foley - Revance Therapeutics, Inc. - President, CEO & Director

+Great.
+Thanks so much, Terence.
+My pleasure to be here.
+These are really exciting times at Revance.
+As we look to the back half of the year, we're about to embark on 3 significant product launches in aesthetics.
+We have the RHA filler line that we licensed from TEOXANE for the U.S. market.
+We have the recently announced HintMD acquisition that is commercial-ready and then we're expecting our BLA approval for our DaxibotulinumtoxinA for Injection November 25 this year.
+So a big shift from being

 |Access to All Earning Calls and Stock Analysis